waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DEBUGGING STEP 4:** Use `define_tool` to submit a corrected version of the script based on systematic analysis.

 ## IV.
 Investigation & Hypothesis Log
-- **Current Plan:** I have acquired both the GOLD TEETH and HM03 SURF.
-My new primary goal is to defeat Erika in Celadon City.
-My secondary goal is to return the GOLD TEETH to the Warden in Fuchsia City.
-My tertiary goal is to explore new areas with SURF.
-Before leaving the Safari Zone, I must explore the remaining two unseen tiles on this map.
-- **Hypothesis:** Not all warps on the same map are reachable from a single contiguous area.
-Some maps are segmented.
-(Confirmed for Safari Zone West).
+- **Current Safari Zone Plan:** I must fully explore the Safari Zone before leaving.
+The maps are segmented, so I need to use the various warps to navigate between areas.
+My current hypothesis is that I can loop through East -> North -> West to eventually find the main area of the Center and the GOLD TEETH.

-### E. Safari Zone Mechanics Testing (T41962)
+- **Safari Zone Mechanics Testing (T41962):**
   - **Hypothesis:** Rock increases catch rate but also flee rate.
 Bait decreases flee rate but also catch rate.
   - **Test Plan:** For future identical encounters, I will test different action sequences to observe their effects on catch and flee rates.
     1.  **Control:** Throw only Safari Balls.
     2.  **Bait Strategy:** Throw Bait, then throw Safari Balls.
     3.  **Rock Strategy:** Throw Rock, then throw Safari Balls.
-- I will log the results to build a reliable strategy.

 ## V. Defeated Bosses Log
 - **Koga (Fuchsia Gym):** GOLBAT (Lv.
 42), MUK (Lv.
 42, knows MEGA DRAIN, ACID ARMOR), TENTACRUEL (Lv.
 41, knows SURF, ICE BEAM), VENOMOTH (Lv.
 43, knows PSYCHIC)